mousemke/flounder/README.md

 + `buildFromUrl( url, callback )` loads data from a remote address, passes it to a callback, then builds the flounder object

 + `clickByIndex( index, multiple )` sets the item with the passed index as selected.
 If multiple is true and it is a multi-select box, it is selected additionally.
 Otherwise it's selected instead.
 This accepts arrays as well.
 Without multiple equaling true it will only select the last option.
-This fires the onClick event
+This fires the onClick event.
+A negative index will start counting from the end.

 + `clickByText( text, multiple )` sets the item with the passed text as selected.
 If multiple is true and it is a multi-select box, it is selected additionally.
 Otherwise it's selected instead.
 This accepts arrays as well.
 Without multiple equaling true it will only select the last option.
 This fires the onClick event